Dyce: Economy

-Dyce has one main shopping centre which includes an Asda store, with a Boots chemist, a hairdresser, an optometrist and several empty units.
+Dyce has one main shopping centre which includes an Asda store, with a Boots chemist, a hairdresser, a charity shop, an optometrist and several empty units.

 Oil

 Aker Solutions, the Norway-based oilfield services giant, runs its UK operations from Dyce, at the Aberdeen International Business Park.
 The North Sea headquarters of BP are located at the Farburn Industrial Estate.